NielsLauritsMeldgaard/AMR_probe_soc/docs/ground_station_user_guide.md

 ## Serial logging menu

 After startup, the ground station shows a menu in the serial terminal.
+Either select a action on press the push-button to start logging.

 Use these keys:
 - 0: System log (SNR, RSSI, battery)